cap-js/docs/guides/using-services.md

 :::

 ::: warning Limitations
-Not all features of OData, OpenAPI, or AsyncAPI are supported in CAP.
-Thus an imported model may be rejected by the CDS compiler.
+Not all features of OData, OpenAPI, or AsyncAPI are supported in CAP which may lead to the rejection of the imported model by the CDS compiler or may result in a different API when rendered by CAP.
-A known limitation is that CAP doesn't support cyclic type references
+Known limitations are cyclic type references and inheritance.
 :::

 <div class="impl java">